 If the temperature of the water is around 80-84 degrees, you may want to consider having the baby wear layers, to keep warm.
 Here’s how to layer the swim clothes: swim diaper, long sleeve shirt, a neoprene suit – the sleeveless ones are easier to put on.

 Babies prefer to be held by the parent/caregiver in the water rather than being placed in a flotation device.
 We definitely recommend holding the baby in your arms so you can connect with them and help them get used to being in different positions in the water (on their belly, on their back, bobbing up and down) until the age of one – one and a half year old.
-For babies older than one a half, we recommend using specific floats that aid in teaching them to swim.
-Watch for FREE Lessons and Videos with the best floats to teach children to swim.
+For babies older than 18 months, we recommend using specific floats that aid in teaching babies to swim.

 Not only they will make swimming more fun, but water toys will encourage your baby to move more through the water (to get to the toys), to grab on to them and experience with the different shapes and textures, and help improve hand eye coordination.
 Sprinkling and pouring toys, toys that make noises – all these will enhance your baby’s water experience.